AjaniBilby/BNF-parser/docs/source/artifact/individual.md

 expr_arg -> Term_Expr_arg
 ```

+#### Literal

+There is also an added `_Literal` type, this is mainly to help developers using this library by giving them a type they can use in function arguments, and other type hints that is shorter to type than the entire type definition for a standard literal node.

 ### Nodes

 Every node (including terms, and literals) have the following general type, which is then refined by the compiled `d.ts`